Southern and Northern blueberries at Bimart. Note the old leaves on the Southern.

 Southern Oregon has hot, dry summers, not the best conditions for growing blueberries, which like their heads in the sun and their roots cool and moist, but don’t like a lot of heat or dryness at any time.
 Indeed, most garden plants prefer a little less heat and a lot more humidity than we have in Grants Pass.

-The key to getting fast growth and big berries on young plants in our area is keeping a mister running nearby through the heat of our summer days.
+The key to getting fast growth and big berries on young plants in our area is keeping a mister running nearby through the heat of the summer days.
 It does not cause fungal infections, and helps many plants grow over a wide area of the garden.
-24/7 misting works well where the mist can spread out and dissipate.
+Misting with well water can mineralize the soil, reducing acidity; acid fertilizer can counter that.
+After they grow a deep tap root, misting is not so necessary.

 An incident shows how vital misting is here.
-A customer turned off one mister for a week near an isolated plant that had been producing big, tasty berries.
-The remaining berries all stopped growing and immediately ripened, producing little berries that were not juicy and flavorful.
+A customer forgot to turn on one mister for a week near an isolated plant that had been producing big, tasty berries.
+The remaining berries all stopped growing and immediately ripened, producing little berries that were not juicy or flavorful.

 Gardening is easy if you do it naturally.
 Litter is tagging, marking the territory of the disorderly.